-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline development in the home Lowest Mean Score: 4.15 Supporting families to understand and exercise their legal rights and advocate for their own students and all students Seeking Input for Decision-Making Overall Mean Score: 4.21 Highest Mean Score: 4.31 Building the capacity of and supporting principals and staff to effectively engage families in advisory groups and with decision-making Lowest Mean Score: 4.15 Building the capacity of and supporting family members to effectively engage in advisory groups and decision- making Providing families with information and resources to support student learning and development in the home.
-Mean Score: 4.46 Supporting families to understand and exercise their legal rights and advocate for their own students and all students Mean Score: 4.25 Seeking Input for Decision-Making Overall Mean Score: 4.25 Building the capacity of and supporting principals and staff to effectively engage families in advisory groups and with decision- making Mean Score: 4.3 Building the capacity of and supporting family
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline development in the home Lowest Mean Score: 4.15 Supporting families to understand and exercise their legal rights and advocate for their own students and all students Seeking Input for Decision-Making Overall Mean Score: 4.21 Highest Mean Score: 4.31 Building the capacity of and supporting principals and staff to effectively engage families in advisory groups and with decision-making Lowest Mean Score: 4.15 Building the capacity of and supporting family members to effectively engage in advisory groups and decision-making Providing families with information and resources to support student learning and development in the home.
+Mean Score: 4.46 Supporting families to understand and exercise their legal rights and advocate for their own students and all students Mean Score: 4.25 Seeking Input for Decision-Making Overall Mean Score: 4.25 Building the capacity of and supporting principals and staff to effectively engage families in advisory groups and with decision-making Mean Score: 4.3 Building the capacity of and supporting family

-Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline members to effectively engage in advisory groups and decision- making Mean Score: 4.25 Parent Engagement Reflection Tool Baseline data will be collection in Fall 2024 Increase average site score by 10% as determined by baseline.
-Average Daily Attendance Rate As of 4/22/24, the Average Daily Attendance Rate is 91.9%.
-Increase the Average Daily Attendance Rate to 93% Middle School Dropout Rate .02% Middle School Dropout Rate, 1 student dropped out) Decrease Middle School Dropout Rate to .01% Expulsion Rate .06% Expulsion Rate (11 students expelled as of April 2024) Decrease expulsion rate to .03%.
-Parental Involvement: Efforts to seek parent involvement and decision making Parents have multiple opportunities to participate in school governance and decision making with an intentional focus on unduplicated pupils.
-100% of schools have a School Site Council 100% of Title I schools have an English Learner Advisory Council 100% of Title I schools Maintain 100% of schools having a School Site Council Maintain 100% of Title 1 schools are able to have a site representative for the District English Learner Advisory Council Maintain 100% of s Parent Engagement Reflection Tool Average Daily Attendance Rate Middle School Dropout Rate Expulsion Rate Parental Involvement: Efforts to seek parent involvement and Parent Engagement Reflection ToolBaseline data will be collection in Fall 2024Average Daily Attendance RateAs of 4/22/24, the Average Daily Attendance Rate is 91.9%.Middle School Dropout Rate.02% Middle School Dropout Rate, 1 student dropped out)Expulsion Rate.06% Expulsion Rate (11 students expelled as of April 2024)Parental Involvement: Efforts to seek parent involvement and decision makingParents have multiple opportunities to participate in school governance and decision making with an intentional focus on unduplicated pupils.
-100% of schools have a School Site Council 100% of Title I schools have an English Learner Advisory Council Image: Second Parent Engagement Reflection ToolBaseline data will be collection in Fall 2024Image: Collection in Fall 2024Average Daily Attendance RateAs of 4/22/24, the Average Daily Attendance Rate is 91.9%.Image: Collection in Fall 2024Middle School Dropout Rate.02% Middle School Dropout Rate, 1 student dropped out)Image: Collection in Fall 2024Expulsion Rate.02% Middle School Dropout Rate, 1 student dropped out)Image: Collection in Fall 2024Parental Involvement: Efforts to seek parent involvement and decision makingParents have multiple oportunities to participate in school governance and decision making with an intentional focus on unduplicated pupils.
-100% of Stheols have a School Site Council 100% of Title 1 schools WeilicBaselineTeal FourcoineTeal 2 OutcoineOutcomeOutcomeImage: Construction of the second
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline members to effectively engage in advisory groups and decision- making Mean Score: 4.25 2.7 Parent Engagement Reflection Tool Baseline data will be collection in Fall 2024 Increase average site score by 10% as determined by baseline.
+2.8 Average Daily Attendance Rate As of 4/22/24, the Average Daily Attendance Rate is 91.9%.
+Increase the Average Daily Attendance Rate to 93% 2.9 Middle School Dropout Rate .02% Middle School Dropout Rate, 1 student dropped out) Decrease Middle School Dropout Rate to .01% 2.10 Expulsion Rate .06% Expulsion Rate (11 students expelled as of April 2024) Decrease expulsion rate to .03%.
+2.11 Parental Involvement: Efforts to seek parent involvement and decision making Parents have multiple opportunities to participate in school governance and decision making with an intentional focus on unduplicated pupils.
+100% of schools have a School Site Council 100% of Title I schools have an English Learner Advisory Council 100% of Title I schools are able to select a site Maintain 100% of schools having a School Site Council Maintain 100% of Title 1 schools are able to have a site representative for the District English Learner Advisory Council Maintain 100% of s schools are able to